k8snetworkplumbingwg/whereabouts/doc/proposals/named-networks.md

 - https://github.com/k8snetworkplumbingwg/whereabouts/pull/256
 - https://github.com/k8snetworkplumbingwg/whereabouts/issues/50#issuecomment-874040513

+#### Migration toolkit

+Should the decision be made that scheme 1 or scheme 2 are implemented, we are facing a backwards-compatibility issue: whereabouts would not find existing `IPPool`s as they are stored under the CIDR-derived name.
+We propose to supply a small program (ideally also as OCI image for use in kubernetes `Job`s) that migrates an existing cluster from "legacy whereabouts" to the new, named and namespaced scheme.

+This tool would do roughly the following:

+0. Caution the user that no new Pods with whereabouts CNI-config should be started for the duration of the run
+1. List all `IPPool`s in the `kube-system` namespace
+2. List all `NetworkAttachmentDefinition`s in all namespaces
+3. Match the `NetworkAttachmentDefinition`s to the `IPPool`s using the CIDR canonicalization rules
+4. Delete the `IPPool`s and re-create it under the namespace of the `NetworkAttachmentDefinition` with the name derived from the CNI config
+5. List any unmatched `IPPool`s and ask the user to rename/migrate them manually

 #### Guide for decision

 It is the authors (@toelke) opinion that scheme 3 is the easiest to implement and deploy.